 Also, check out our "Clearance" pages for gems that came from old collections, or items of which we have too many.
 These are priced to sell quickly, so that we can get back to cutting our top quality gemstones.

 We offer geological and gemological consulting with experience in gem site exploration and evaluation.
 Our backgrounds are listed in "Our People".
 We are continually cutting; if you have questions about any of the "inventory" or are looking for something in particular, please "contact us" with your request, email address and phone number.
 We update our site daily, so please check us often.

 Keep Up With Us

 Mineral Spectroscopy - database compiled by our longtime friend, Dr. George Rossman

 Recent News Articles of Interest:

 "'Underrated' iolite on a slow rise" National Jeweler, August 25, 2015

 We are constantly upgrading our website to make it easier to navigate, reserve, and purchase stones.
 Larger pictures of most of the inventory have been added and can be viewed by clicking on the thumbnail photos.
-By registering and logging in, you can track current and past orders, change your password, etc. Our secure website makes it easy to pay for your order by credit card (Visa, MasterCard, and Discover).
+By registering and logging in, you can track current and past orders, change your password, etc. Our secure website makes it easy to pay for your order by credit card (Visa, MasterCard, Discover and now we are also accepting American Express).
 Try it out!